KING-REGIS-MAN/git-commands/README.md

 git clone <repo--url>
 ```
 ### Checking the status of our file
-To check the status of your files, you use command `git status`, this  will show you if your files are untracked, staged and resdy for committing
+To check the status of your files, you use command `git status`, this  will show you
+if your files are untracked, staged and ready for committing
 ```sh
 git status
 ```